-We meet with prospective clients at no charge in order to determine whether we think we can help them and, in turn, to allow them to decide if we are the right lawyers for the job.
+We meet with prospective clients in order to determine whether we think we can help them and, in turn, to allow them to decide if we are the right lawyers for the job.
 For your benefit and ours, we conduct a preliminary review to make sure we practice in the required area and to make sure we do not have a conflict of interest.
 Please provide us with some preliminary information so we can determine whether we might be able to help.
 You should not disclose confidential information over the internet.
 Instead, please provide your name, the name of the client (if different), and the nature of your legal needs.
 If you do not hear back from us within two business days, you should assume that your request did not reach us.

 We do not provide legal advice over the internet and the fact that you make an inquiry does not constitute legal representation.
 We will not be your attorneys until such time as you execute an appropriate retainer letter.